ktyeh/python-project-example/README.md

 ## Introduction

-This project is an example for a python command-line application structure with a unit testing framework
+This project is an example for a python command-line application structure with a unit testing framework from mrako/python-example-project

+Added configure and log directory

 ## Prerequisites